 For more than forty years, the Suita conjecture remained unsolved until the breakthrough by B\l{}ocki \cite{Bl13}, who proved the inequality part of the conjecture for bounded planar domains.
-Later, Guan and Zhou \cite{GZ3} proved both the inequality and equality parts of the conjecture for open Riemann surfaces.
-The proofs in \cite{Bl13, GZ3} were based on the optimal constant versions of the $L^2$ extension theorems, obtained by introducing the crucial auxiliary weight functions.
+Later, Guan and Zhou \cite{GZ1, GZ3} proved both the inequality and equality parts of the conjecture for open Riemann surfaces.
+The proofs in \cite{Bl13, GZ1, GZ3} were based on the optimal constant versions of the $L^2$ extension theorems, obtained by introducing the crucial auxiliary weight functions.
 Afterwards, in \cite{Bl14}, B\l{}ocki gave a much simpler proof of the inequality part of the Suita conjecture using the tensor power trick.
 In connection with this, Lempert discovered that B\l{}ocki's main result in \cite{Bl14} could also follow from a variational approach as sketched in \cite{Bl15}.
 Eventually, such a completely different and remarkable approach was further developed in \cite{BL} by Berndtsson and Lempert, who gave yet another proof of the inequality part of the Suita conjecture using the plurisubharmonic variation properties of Bergman kernels \cite{MY, B1}, and more strikingly deduced the sharp Ohsawa-Takegoshi extension theorem from Berndtsson's important positivity result on the direct image bundles \cite{B2}.
 Conversely, Guan and Zhou in \cite{GZ3} showed that the sharp $L^2$ extension theorem gives a proof of the above variation properties of Bergman kernels.
-Last but not least, in \cite{Bl14}, B\l{}ocki gave a purely one-dimensional self-contained proof of the inequality part of the conjecture.\\
+Last but not least, in \cite{Bl17}, B\l{}ocki gave a purely one-dimensional self-contained proof of the inequality part of the conjecture.

-For the equality part of the Suita conjecture, however, to the author's knowledge there is no published proof except Guan and Zhou's one in \cite{GZ3}, where a very general form of the $L^2$ extension theorem with sharp constant was used.
+The equality part of the Suita conjecture is much harder.
+To the author's knowledge, there is no published proof except Guan and Zhou's one in \cite{GZ3}, where a very general form of the $L^2$ extension theorem with sharp constant was used.
 We believe that it is fundamentally interesting to understand this beautiful one dimensional complex analysis result.
 Recently, it was observed in \cite{DTZ} that in Guan and Zhou's final step of proving the conjecture, the use of the analytic capacity is not necessary.